Hube2/acf-dynamic-ajax-select-example/README.md

 # ACf Dynamic AJAX Field Examples

+## Important Note
+ACF In constantly changing.
+It is possible that any of the examples here may stop working with an update to ACF.
+I do not actively maintian these examples or continuously monitor them to make sure they are working.
+This repository was created to hold examples of some things that may help other.
+If you find that something is not working as expected you can open an issue, however, unless I have the free time the chances of me fixing the issue are small.
+This is why I will gladly take pull request for fixing problems with compatibility.

 ***MANY OF THESE EXAMPLES CURRENTLY DO NOT WORK WITH ACF >= 5.7.0 AND NEED TO BE REWORKED FOR THIS VERION.
 THE ONES THAT HAVE BEEN REWORKED HAVE NOTES ABOUT IT.
 THERE WAS A SIGNIFICANT CHANGE IN ACFs JS API IN VERSION 5.7.0***

 ***These examples only works in ACF5***